brandonhanks/camberville-pogo-tools/README.md

 Now go back to https://intel.ingress.com/intel and input the latitude and longitude pair into the search box.
 You'll see a marker appear in the cell grid.

 ![](images/find-submission.png)

+# How to contribute

+If you want to contribute what you can see, first import the latest [IITC-pogo.json](IITC-pogo.json), then export it and submit a pull request with the updated file.

+If you don't know how to use git, you can email me your IITC-pogo.json at <bhanks@mit.ede> and I can add it for you.

 # Resources and communities